Nano Nuclear Energy Inc. Common Stock

 Analyst target range

-Analyst coverage for NNE is extremely limited, with only one analyst providing estimates, indicating insufficient coverage which is typical for a recently listed, small-cap, pre-revenue company; this lack of coverage leads to higher volatility and less efficient price discovery, as institutional interest and research scrutiny are minimal.
-The single analyst estimates an EPS of -$3.07 and revenue of $16.3 million, but no consensus price target, recommendation, or target range is provided in the data, underscoring the high uncertainty and speculative nature of the investment; the wide implied expectations between the company's market cap (~$1.46B) and the modest revenue estimate highlight the enormous growth assumptions priced into the stock, with the high target likely assuming successful technology deployment and the low target reflecting the risk of development failure or dilution.
+Analyst coverage is extremely limited, with only one analyst providing estimates, indicating insufficient institutional research and high uncertainty typical for a recently listed, small-cap, pre-revenue company; this lack of coverage can lead to higher volatility and less efficient price discovery.
+The single analyst estimates an average EPS of -$3.07 and revenue of $16.3 million, but no consensus price target or recommendation is available, preventing calculation of implied upside/downside; the wide gap between the 52-week high and low price suggests a broad range of market expectations, with the high target likely pricing in successful technology commercialization and the low target reflecting the risk of development failure or prolonged capital dilution.

 Bulls vs Bears: NNE Investment Factors